Integrate Deepgram with Zoom

 Create a Zoom Pro Account

-Before you can use Zoom’s live streaming, you'll need to create a Zoom Pro account and enable livestreaming for meetings and webinars.
-Make sure to allow streaming to a Custom Live Streaming Service.
+Before you can use Zoom’s live streaming, you'll need to create a Zoom Pro account.
+Then:

 Install Development Dependencies